ScottIngram/UFO/README.md

 **Q:** What if one toon places an ability / item / etc. only they can use onto a flyout shared with other toons?
 **A:** A flyout on the actionbars will only show buttons that are usable by the current toon.
 However, in the catalog, all buttons will be visible.

-**Q:** Do I have to set up my flyouts over and over for each spec?
+**Q:** Do I have to set up my flyouts on the action bars over and over for each spec?
-**A:** The first time you change to a different spec, UFO will initialize it using your current flyout positions.
-From that point, they are separate and can be changed independently.
+**A:** The first time you change to a different spec, UFO will copy  your current flyout positions to the new spec.
+From that point, they are separate and must be changed independently.

 ### Acknowledgements